Ethan2541/bbrl_subspaces/docs/training.md

 The weights are resampled when an episode is over, or every $repeat\_alpha$ timesteps.
 The weights can also be changed only when the current cumulated rewards are not satisfying enough compared to the top K rewards of the replay buffer, where K depends on the $refresh\_rate$ and $buffer\_size$ hyperparameters.

 The training phase subsequently frequently updates the parameters of the free anchors (as opposed to the frozen ones), which also updates the current sampled policy as seen in Figure 1.
+It is important to note that if `resampling_policy = True`, then a new policy is sampled specifically for the anchors' updates.

 ![Subspace of Policies](assets/subspace_of_policies_training.jpg)
 **Figure 1.** *Policy update of the whole subspace*